 From July 2014 through June 2015, the state took in nearly $70 million in tax revenue from legal cannabis sales.
 That’s almost double the $42 million it took in on taxes on alcohol sales.

 And that figure is only going up.
-Last year, Colorado’s cannabis industry generated $200 million in tax revenue.
+In 2016, Colorado’s cannabis industry generated $200 million in tax revenue.

 This leads me to another reason I’m bullish on cannabis over the long term—the public pensions crisis.